fynnfluegge/rocketnotes/README.md

 cdk deploy
 ```

 The first deployment will take some minutes, since all the resources and lambda functions need to be initially created.
-If the deployment was successfull the api url should be logged in the console as `HTTP API endpoint URL`.
+If the deployment was successful the api url should be logged in the console as `HTTP API endpoint URL`.

-#### Build webapp
+### Build webapp

-The Angular webapp need to be bundled in production mode.
+The Angular webapp needs to be bundled in production mode.
 The following environment variables are required for the production build:

 ```bash